AN UNEXPECTED START

 Realizing the connection between childhood adversity and adult illness has definitely driven all my efforts to heal.
 I still find it absolutely amazing how our bodies communicate with us subconsciously through our moods, our symptoms, our ailments and even our dreams!
 If only we’d listen!

 But it’s no longer just about joining the dots between my complicated start to life and the symptoms that show up for me.
-It’s now about being able to use all that I’ve learnt on my own journey to draw alongside and walk with others for a while on theirs, to listen to what their bodies are saying and help gently nudge them back to a place of emotional and physical wellness.
+It’s now about being able to use all that I’ve learnt on my own journey to draw alongside and walk with others for a while on theirs, to listen to what their bodies are saying, through processes like Reiki, Visualisation, Meditation, Journalling and Mind Mapping (whichever feels intuitely right at that time) in order to help gently nudge them back to a place of emotional and physical balance and wellness.

 So….what’s your story?!
 And how’s it showing up for you right now?

 I’D LOVE TO KNOW AND I’D LOVE TO HELP

-The best places to connect with me are either here on my Contact page, or over on Facebook or Twitter.
-I share most of my creative side on Instagram, which I LOVE, and Pinterest is where I pull together my ideas.
-It’s also where I dream, collect and gather….
+The best place to connect with me is on my Contact page.
+I can sometimes be found over on Facebook or Twitter but I mostly share my day-to-day life and creative side on Instagram, which I LOVE!
+I’m also on Pinterest which is where I dream, pull together ideas, collect and gather….

 *From Dr Candace Pert’s book ‘Molecules of Emotion’.